'Cultural capital': expanding narrow definitions

 This is about preparing your pupils to live in culturally diverse modern Britain

-Make sure your staff know this isn’t the default at your school, and it isn’t the only way you define 'cultural capital'.
-To support staff with this more, share our staff handout on how to talk to pupils about race, racism and Black Lives Matter.
+- Support staff in finding the words and the confidence to have difficult conversations, share our staff handout on how to talk to pupils about race, racism and Black Lives Matter

 Gulshan Kayembe is an independent consultant with extensive experience of school improvement.
 She is passionate about the curriculum and its potential to inspire the best from our learners.
 Gulshan provides training and facilitation in a wide range of areas including teaching and learning and diversity.